 Paediatric Heart Surgeries

-The Saving Little Hearts Program by India Humanity Foundation (IHF) ensures financial constraints do not prevent underprivileged children from accessing life-saving heart surgeries.
-By partnering with leading cardiac hospitals across India, the program has facilitated over 1,500 paediatric heart surgeries, offering critical care to those in need.
+The Saving Little Hearts Program by India Humanity Foundation (IHF) ensures that financial hardship never stands in the way of a child receiving life-saving heart surgery.
+Through partnerships with leading cardiac hospitals, the program has supported more than 1,500 paediatric heart procedures, providing critical care to children who need it most.

-In a country where access to quality healthcare remains limited for many, India Humanity Foundation (IHF), in collaboration with Yogita Kichlu Welfare Trust and Rotary Club of Kolkata Benevolence, is bringing lifesaving cardiac care to children from underprivileged backgrounds.
-Recently, 14 young lives from across the country were transformed through timely surgeries conducted at R. N. Tagore Hospital, Kolkata.
+In regions where access to advanced healthcare remains out of reach for many families, India Humanity Foundation (IHF) in collaboration with Yogita Kichlu Welfare Trust and the Rotary Club of Kolkata Benevolence is expanding access to essential cardiac treatment for children from disadvantaged communities.
+Most recently, 14 young patients underwent successful heart surgeries at R. N. Tagore Hospital, Kolkata, giving them a renewed chance at healthy lives.

-In a powerful testament to compassion beyond boundaries, three children from Ethiopia and one child from Ghana have recently received lifesaving heart surgeries in India under the Saving Little Hearts program of the India Humanity Foundation (IHF).
-Their stories reflect both the fragility of life and the resilience that comes when care and hope are extended across nations.
+Demonstrating compassion beyond borders, three children from Ethiopia and one child from Ghana recently received life-saving cardiac surgeries through the Saving Little Hearts program led by India Humanity Foundation (IHF).
+Their journeys highlight both the vulnerability of childhood illness and the strength that emerges when care transcends geography and nationality.

-This milestone was made possible through the dedicated efforts of Mr. V. R. Muthu from Kerala and Mr. Rajeev Sharma from Ethiopia and MR. Rajendra Rai from Bangalore and Mr. Padmanabhan Menon from Ghana whose commitment ensured that these young lives received the timely care they needed.
+This achievement was made possible through the dedicated efforts of Mr. V. R. Muthu, Mr. Rajeev Sharma, Mr. Rajendra Rai, and Mr. Padmanabhan Menon, whose collective commitment ensured timely medical intervention for these children.

 Read More